 I think such spiritual insights into the Old Testament are true and useful, but let us not miss the immediate application here, that there is order of things that God created for a reason.
 We are born of our parents, are raised and prepared by them, and eventually the child returns the gift given to them by taking care of their parents in their old age.
 The rich beauty of family is that God made us for each other.
 I don’t know any human being who does not have a mother and a father – even if they never met them, even if they hate them, even if they are dead.
 Each one of us are products of the seed of one man and one woman coming to together to produce a new life.
 Creation itself screams the beauty of monogamous relationship.

 In Today’s Gospel Reading from Matthew 2:13-15, 19-23 we read about Joseph giving up the life he knew to protect the family that God gave him.
-For the moment the child Jesus was born the Holy Family was on the run; fleeing to foreign countries and providing for themselves the best way they could.
+From the moment the child Jesus was born the Holy Family was on the run; fleeing to foreign countries and providing for themselves the best way they could.
 Jesus is the child that Joseph and Mary protected and nurtured as their own who returned to sacrifice His own life so that we might have true happiness into eternity.

 In many social and economy situations throughout the world today where families are struggling for their next meal and divorce is tearing them apart, I believe that this story is a perpetual reminder to us that God’s grace is always working to keep families together, and to protect them even through the worst situations.
 All we need to do is listen for God’s voice and to follow the path that He has set before us.
 When we as a family honor God together and place Him over our all of our affairs, everything always works out for the best.
 Therefore, let us not supplant God’s desires and goals for our family with our own.
 For, the road to Hell and destruction is always paved with our own ambitions.